weltond/DataStructure/LeetCode/string/158-read-n-characters-given-read4-ii-call-multiple-times.md

         while (index < n) {
             // call read4() only when buf4Index is 0.
-            if (buf4Index == 0) {
+            // otherwise, it measn char[] buf4 still has contents to read. if (buf4Index == 0) {
                 buf4Size = read4(buf4);
             }